sasilver75/obsidian/~ Research Ideas.md

 - Sort of like how yikes in the Latent Space paper club used OpenInterpreter to scrape a bunch of related papers into a Weaviate rag chatbot (Verba), and then used it as a sidecar to the presentation.... could you do the same thing for a powerpoint presentation, for instance?
 Extract topics, etc from the slides, find relevant documents ingest them, and people can answer questions they have about the presentation from a little sidecar Q&A bot while the presentation is still going, so they can have better understanding.

 ![[Pasted image 20240313115215.png]]

+- A chrome extension that lets you comment on every page on the internet.
+The comment section of the internet.
+Bootstrap it with LLM outputs.